Financial responsibility is essential for everyone. It’s part of being an adult and a functioning member of society.

 Are you prioritizing fun over paying the bills?
 Drinks over buying food?

 If that’s the case, it’s time to reexamine what’s important to you.
 It may be that you would rather couch surf than pay rent if it means you can party every night.
 If that’s your priority, fine, but don’t expect others to pick up the slack for you.
-Don’t get into a relationship, don’t have kids, and don’t leach off of everyone else.
+Don’t get into a relationship, don’t have kids, and don’t leech off of everyone else.

 But if you realize you’d rather have more financial security, you can break those bad habits and make changes.
-It starts with a budget.

 2. Budget